My Library Account Login

-- Check the library catalogue to make sure that the item you need is not already available at Douglas College.
+- Check the library catalogue or Ask a Librarian for assistance to make sure that the item you need is not already available at Douglas College.
 Items already in our library and required textbooks may not be borrowed through interlibrary loan.
 Requests are limited to materials in support of work or studies undertaken at the College.

 - You will be contacted when the interlibrary loan is available for pick-up.

 - In general, books must be returned within two weeks after our library receives them, however, one renewal may be allowed depending on the lending library's ILL policy.
 Books should be returned to the Douglas College Library.
 Email interlibrary loans or phone 604-527-5197 to see if your interlibrary loan can be renewed.

 - Photocopies of periodical articles do not need to be returned.

 - In compliance with copyright legislation, no more than 10% of a book or journal may be photocopied.
 More information about the use of copyrighted materials is available via the College Use of Copyrighted Works document.